-All cyclists agree, pedaling out to bicycle the Natchez Trace Parkway offers an easy-going, easy-to-love experience.
+All bicyclists agree, pedaling out to cycle the scenic Natchez Trace Parkway offers an easy-going, easy-to-love experience.
 The National Park Service has designated the entire 444 miles as a bicycle route, where bicyclists can relax and enjoy an exceptionally scenic roadway, unspoiled by commercial signage or development, and offering up gorgeous vistas at every turn.
 Along the way, the Natchez Trace provides innumerable side trails and opportunities for fun in the great outdoors.
 There are even convenient bicycle-only campgrounds.

 Whether it’s digging into history at significant sites or digging into delicious dining and shopping in the charming communities along the historic route, there’s no denying the Trace is one of America’s favorite bicycle-friendly byways.

 So why is the Natchez Trace an exceptional bike route?
 Here are 10 great reasons:

 - National Park Service designates the entire parkway as a bike route.
 Numerous signs instruct cars to share the road with bicycles.

 - Maximum speed limit for cars is 50 mph.

 - Motorized traffic is generally very light, however cyclists should plan ahead to avoid peak commuting times.
 (Specifically, Tupelo and Ridgeland, MS, areas between the hours of 7:00am – 9:00 am and 4:00 pm – 6:00 pm).

 - No stop signs or stop lights.
 Access on and off the Trace is via on/off ramps which means no need to worry about cross traffic.